AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 	{
 		// calculate distance between light source and current fragment float distance = length(lights[i].Position - FragPos);
+		// if distance between light pos and frag pos is less than radius,
+		// then do exspensive lighting
 		if (distance < lights[i].Radius)
 		{
 			// do expensive lighting